felixgro/framez/README.md

-# FrameZ – Auto-Optimizing Masonry Galleries for WordPress
+# FrameZ – Image Galleries for WordPress

 Create beautiful, auto-optimizing masonry galleries on your WordPress website with ease.